-The complex array of the sediment types and depositional environments prevalent during the Namurian and Westphalian is summarised on Fig. F4.
+The complex array of the sediment types and depositional environments prevalent during the Namurian and Westphalian is summarised on Fig. 26.
 The sediments were brought into the coastal plain by a complex array of rivers with numerous braided and meandering channels which deposited sands in the channels and finer overbank deposits of siltstone and mudstone at times of flood which formed natural levees.
 These channels were surrounded by shallow fresh or brackish lakes (often stagnant with iron enrichment) which sometimes were inundated by the sea (forming marine bands) or sometimes became filled-up with sediment allowing land plants to colonise them in the humid equatorial conditions.
-These swamps became the sites of thick peat deposits which eventually became coal seams.
-Occasionally the levees were breached causing floods of sand to be spread either into the lakes spread either into the lakes Fig. F3.
-Palaeogeography of the Upper as lacustrine deltas or onto the Carboniferous of the British Isles.
-Glasgow (marked marshy areas as crevasse splay by a star symbol) was situated on a coastal plain in lobes.
-This is the mechanism the Midland Valley graben.
+These swamps became the sites of thick peat deposits which eventually became Occasionally coal seams.